BertilleT/BertilleT/README.md

-👋 Hi, I’m a student in a master of computer science investigation.
+👋 Hi, I’m a student in a master of computer science investigation in Barcelona(Spain).
 My background is more related to data science and language processing (python, ML, words similarities measures etc), yet I would like now to improve in parallel computing and neural network.

 I am currently inpired by projects in several fields: